rderekp/Vic2.-TGC-EGF/README.md

 2. Drag and drop the contents of "German Extra Flavour" into your Mod directory
 3. Enable the mod WITH TCG!
 4. Enjoy :D

+IMPORTANT!!!
+While most parts have been integrated into the TCG mod already, some parts are still missing!!!
+Therefore, you MUST download this mod for everything to work properly!!!